Siena Entry Requirements

 Entry permissions vary by nationality.
 Find your category below.

-Passport must be valid for at least 3 months beyond intended departure from Schengen Area.
-The 90-day limit applies to the entire Schengen Area, not just Italy.
-EU/EEA citizens only need a valid national ID card.
+Your passport must be valid for at least 3 months beyond your intended departure from the Schengen Area.
+The 90-day limit applies to the entire Schengen Zone, not just Italy.

 Arrival Process